 Mix dry ingredients in a bowl.
 Coat wings in mixture.
 Preheat oven to 400 degrees.
 Prepare pan with parchment paper or spray generously with cooking spray.
 Place wings on pan.
 Bake at 400 degrees for 35-40 minutes, turning halfway through.
 Mix BBQ sauce, honey and ketchup in bowl; place cooked wings in bowl of sauce, coating the wings.
 Place wings back on pan.
 Bake at 450 degrees for 5-10 minutes, or until bubbling.

-There is no shortage of events in Las Vegas, and with its huge hotels, Sin City is naturally one of the country’s foremost spots for conferences and conventions.
+There is no shortage of events in Las Vegas, and with its huge hotels, Las Vegas is naturally one of the country’s foremost spots for conferences and conventions.
 All of the major holidays are celebrated here with aplomb, and if you come during Halloween, you’ll encounter all manner of haunted houses, parties and spooky events.
 New Year’s Eve is also a big deal here, with everything from street performances to over-the-top fireworks displays.
 Electronic music fans know Vegas for the Electric Daisy Carnival (EDC), one of the largest electronic dance music festivals in the U.S. Perhaps the oldest annual event is Helldorado Days, a rodeo-carnival hybrid that’s been going on since 1934.
-In January, the Pennzoil 400 Las Vegas 2021 comes to the Las Vegas Motor Speedway.

 More Than Gaming